Stucco and EIFS Inspections.

 There are things you can do now, to prevent major losses when the time to sell comes.
-But, again, first you have to find out what the current condition of your stucco is.
+But, again, first, you have to find out what the current condition of your stucco is.
 What is happening behind / under your stucco?
-Than you can evaluate your options and decide which one is best for your house.
+Then you can evaluate your options and decide which one is best for your house.
 If your moisture readings are within the acceptable limits, follow the recommendations in the report to keep it dry.
 And, when you sell your house put the report on the dining room table for the buyer to see.
 There is even a warranty available for purchase if your stucco is OK.

 The sooner you find out about it, the less extensive the damage will be and the less expensive the repairs will be.

 On countless occasions, I have found damage that I know, if it had been found a year earlier, could have been fixed with pennies on the dollar compared with what the owner ended up paying when they went to sell their houses.
 One example of this is a complete tear off at cost of $60,000 (that’s right, 60 thousand dollars ) that could have been addressed with $5,000 in repairs.
-If only I had been call in before the house was listed.
+If only I had been called in before the house was listed.

 Water gets behind the stucco, into the wood framed wall structure becomes trapped, and causes rot and mold.
-This is largely do to poor installation and the lack of properly installed details that are necessary to keep water out.
+This is largely due to poor installation and the lack of properly installed details that are necessary to keep water out.
 These problems are not unique to stucco but the nature of stucco increases the potential for damage.
 The houses built during the last building boom are plagued with poor workmanship and premature failure.
 Things that should last 50 years need replacement in 8.

-Perhaps you have experienced or heard from your neighbors about leaks occurring, or wondered why that house across the way is having it’s siding ripped off.
-The builder may have come back and “fixed the problem” but it was likely only a band aid that will temporarily cover a much larger problem.
+Perhaps you have experienced or heard from your neighbors about leaks occurring, or wondered why that house across the way is having its siding ripped off.
+The builder may have come back and “fixed the problem” but it was likely only a band-aid that will temporarily cover a much larger problem.
 Usually, there are no visible signs of a problem until significant damage has already occurred.

-For several years now, when clients call me for a home inspection, I have been asking what type of siding the house has so that, if it has stucco, I can immediately make them aware of the potential problems and / or recommend that they keep looking.
-Realtors are reluctantly becoming aware of this problem and in some cases steering their buyers away from stucco clad houses.
-This problem, and the awareness of it, by home inspectors, realtors, and the general public is only increasing.
+For several years now, when clients call me for a home inspection, I have been asking what type of siding the house has so that, if it has stucco, I can immediately make them aware of the potential problems and/or recommend that they keep looking.
+Realtors are reluctantly becoming aware of this problem and in some cases steering their buyers away from stucco-clad houses.
+This problem and the awareness of it, by home inspectors, realtors, and the general public is only increasing.
 It is likely that when you sell your house, additional evaluation will be recommended by even a minimally knowledgeable home inspector and chances are, problems will be found.